Maintenance of bank-protection works

 Image 'Adjacent owner' is explained below the image in the text.

-The image 'Adjacent owner' shows that the owner of the land adjacent to the watercourse needs the bank protection works.
+The image 'Adjacent owner' shows that the owner of the land adjacent to the watercourse needs watercourse bank protection works.
 In this situation, it is necessary to protect the land on which the house is built.
-The watercourse is wide and deep enough to allow water to flow away properly.
+The watercourse wide and deep enough to allow water to flow away properly.
 This means that the adjacent owner is responsible for maintenance and bears the costs.
 When determining who needs the bank protection, it does not matter who owns the land on which it is built.

 Both parties are responsible for maintenance.

-.
+is built.
 In the case of shared responsibility, we always pay for the part that is necessary for our protection.
 If that is sufficient for you, there are no additional costs.
 It is possible that you may need a different construction.
 The additional costs will then be for your account.
 When the time comes, we will also discuss this and record the agreements made.

 Area processes